German shooter video stays online despite crackdown

 It has become popular with the global "alt-right" as it avoids content restrictions on social media platforms like YouTube by relying on user donations rather than advertising.
 BitChute has hosted content from prominent conspiracy theorists who have been banned from YouTube, including US vlogger David Seaman, who promoted conspiracies about the shooting at Marjory Stoneman Douglas High School in Parkland, Florida.

 Users of 4chan have also repeatedly shared links to the full video from Halle since it was first uploaded on Wednesday.
-A keyword search for "Halle" on the forum led to multiple posts with links to the footage.
+A search on the forum led to multiple posts with links to the footage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)